raffazizzi/coreBuilder/README.md

 # coreBuilder

-Core Builder is a tool to create XML stand-off markup, particularly tailored to TEI documents.
+coreBuilder is a tool to create XML stand-off markup, particularly tailored to TEI documents.

 With this tool you can: